KCGIS Training Program faculty

 Training Coordinator, Author, and GIS Analyst

-Mary, one of our two primary instructors, is a GIS professional with sixteen years of experience in the industry.
+Mary is a GIS professional with eighteen years of experience in the industry.
 Her work has included GIS database design, analysis, mapping, and training curriculum development.
-Mary has been teaching GIS classes for eight years, during which time she has co-developed several custom classes and workshops for the King County GIS Center Training Program.
+Mary has been teaching GIS classes for ten years, during which time she has co-developed several custom classes and workshops for the King County GIS Center Training Program.
 Among Mary's particular areas of expertise are analysis and mapping of census data and the ArcGIS Online platform.

 Mary holds a B.A. in Geography and Environmental Studies from Central Washington University.
 Prior to joining the staff of the King County GIS Center she worked for the Washington State Department of Natural Resources.
-Mary is a URISA Certified Workshop co-author, holds COMP TIA++ and Esri Desktop Associate certifications, and is a Certified GIS Professional.
+Mary is a URISA Certified Workshop co-author and holds COMP TIA++ and Esri Desktop Associate certifications.

 Our students speak